On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

 The temporal evolution of temperature in a kilonovae atmosphere is theoretically set by the competition between adiabatic cooling, radiative cooling and heating from decaying \rproc \ elements.
 The decays from a large statistical ensemble of isotopes is predicted to provide a heating rate well-approximated by a single powerlaw \citep{Metzger2010b}.
 Indeed, the observed light-curves of AT2017gfo (from 1 to 6 days post-merger) show that the bolometric luminosity is well-described by such a powerlaw-decay, $L\propto t^{-1}$ \citep{Waxman2018}, which has been interpreted as observational evidence of \rproc \ heating \citep{Wu2019}.
 Thus, given the blackbody nature of early emission, the standard prescription for the temperature as a function of the time since the merger is the powerlaw relation:

-Here, $T_{\rm ref}$ is the reference temperature at some reference time, $t_{\rm ref}$, while the time-delay to different surface elements, $t(\mu)$, is set by the geometry.
+Here, $T_{\rm ref}$ is the reference temperature at some reference time, $t_{\rm ref}$, while $t$ encompasses the time-delay to different surface elements as set by the geometry and the physical size of the system.
+Eq. \ref{eq:cool} thus yields the emitted temperature, $T_{\rm emitted}$, given any powerlaw index $\alpha$ and a set of travel-times to the different surface-elements.

 The typical estimates for the powerlaw-index, $\alpha \approx 0.5$ \citep{Metzger2010b}.
 We emphasise, the powerlaw evolution in temperature is a theoretically-motivated prescription, which empirically breaks down in later phases but provides a decent fit across spectra in the photospheric epochs \citep{Waxman2018}.

-Eq. \ref{eq:cool} yields the emitted temperature, $T_{\rm emitted}(\mu)$, given any powerlaw index $\alpha$ and a set of travel-times to the different surface-elements.
-The surface of equal arrival time for a spherically expanding photosphere is given by $R_{\rm ph}(\mu)/R_{\rm ph}(\mu=1) = (1-\beta)/(1-\beta \mu)$ \citep{Rees1967}.
-Inserting the identity for the surface of equal arrival time, yields the light travel-time difference between the ejecta's nearest front and the surface at $\mu$;
+The arrival time for light to reach the observer from a surface-element with position ($R_{\rm ph},\mu$) and emitted at time, $t$, is:

+Here, $t$ represents the time it takes for the photosphere to expand to the position ($R_{\rm ph},\mu$), while the second term accounts for the variations in light travel-time from the photosphere to the observer.
+Inserting the relation for a spherically symmetric and homologous expansion, $R_{\rm ph} = \beta c t$, and solving for $t$: